cunilog/cunilog/utf8.md

 thing if the application expects the console to be configured differently.

-You can tell Cunilog to set up the console beforehand to avoid that the first logging function that outputs something to the console changes it.
+You can tell Cunilog to set up the console beforehand to avoid that the first logging or print function that outputs something to the console changes it.

 __CunilogSetConsoleToUTF8 ()__ sets the console to UTF-8.
 It is not required to call this function as Cunilog calls it automatically just before it outputs something